 - More importantly, since ordinary methods for finding magnitude squared coherence (MSC) don't show the desired correlation, Scafetta has turned to an MSC estimator based on Canonical Correlation Analysis.
 So far I have only seen it used on simulations of sinusoids in noise, so to use it for drawing far-reaching conclusions on solar effects on climate may easily come under what von Storch had in mind when he recommended one to be cautious when the result depends on "the use of sophisticated techniques” (von Storch H., Misuses of statistical analysis in climate research, in: Analysis of Climate Variability, Springer, 1999).

 I can live with being characterized as having "no expertise in physics, nor in astronomy, nor in mathematics," but after having been threatened with a possible "drastic reaction such as a law suit against you," I am giving up this discussion.
-The discussion is moving away from being a scientific one and it is just not important enough to pursue.
+The discussion has moved away from being a scientific one and it is just not important enough to pursue any longer.
 Hopefully the software for estimation of magnitude squared spectral coherence can be of use in some related application which also suffers from so little data that confidence intervals are hard to establish.